Fool’s Gold: A Reflection on Religious Bureaucracy

 The Nun Who Was the Sun

 There was one nun at the monastery, the oldest in age and carrying health problems of her own, who was the most loving and kind person there.
 She was the sun that shone on that whole campus.
 Her smile lit up hearts.
 She cooked until 10pm almost every night, and still was not allowed to chant at the front of the room with the monks.
 She ate on the side.
-She was ordered around and spoken to disrespectfully by men decades younger than her, and I never once saw it dim her warmth.
+She was ordered around and spoken to disrespectfully by men decades younger than her, and I once watched a young monk yell at her in front of others, the only ordained woman on the whole campus, and I never once saw it dim her warmth.

 The way she was treated didn’t reflect the Buddha’s own view of women.
 He ordained his own foster mother, Mahapajapati Gotami, against considerable resistance, and there are enlightened women, the Therigatha, the verses of the elder nuns, sitting right in the canon as proof that awakening was never gendered.
 What I watched wasn’t Dharma.
 It was a much older cultural hierarchy wearing Dharma’s clothing, the same thousand-year-old expired culture mistaken for the teaching itself.
 It only made her generosity look larger by comparison: a whole institution built to diminish her, and she remained the brightest thing in the room.